Séminaire Ecobio – Nicolas Dubos (Ben Gurion Univ. Negev) Observatoire des Sciences de l’Univers de Rennes (OSUR) Rennes vendredi 22 mars 2024 - Unidivers

 Séminaire Ecobio – Nicolas Dubos (Ben Gurion Univ.
 Negev) Observatoire des Sciences de l’Univers de Rennes (OSUR) Rennes, vendredi 22 mars 2024.

-Predicting species response to global change, from environmental suitability to extinction risks Vendredi 22 mars, 13h15 1
+Séminaire Ecobio – Nicolas Dubos (Ben Gurion Univ.
+Negev) Predicting species response to global change, from environmental suitability to extinction risks Vendredi 22 mars, 13h15 Observatoire des Sciences de l’Univers de Rennes (OSUR)

 Land use change is the main cause of species decline in the present, but climate change is predicted to become so in the future.
 Hence it is crucial to quantify risks related to both factors and identify species and areas at risk.
 In my work I study effects of environmental change on species responses to better target conservation efforts.
 I explore common species, rare species, and invasive species with various approaches to understand impacts of global change.
 I further aim to quantify links between predicted environmental suitability and real extinction risk while accounting for uncertainty related to the source of the data.
 This project includes a global analysis of future environmental suitability estimated from ecological niche models for tetrapods.
 In that vein I will present some of my past research with an emphasis on conservation, and preliminary results of an assessment of the effect of data source on macroecological patterns.
 Then I project to identify which functional traits best explain the differences in species responses, which will provide an insight on the consequences of global change on ecosystem functions.